Merrell Moab 2 Ventilator

 - Sticks to what made the original Moab so great: reasonably light, excellent comfort, and value price.

-- The Vent model is a great warm-weather shoe.
+- The Ventilator model is a great warm-weather shoe.

 - Lots of options: low-top shoe or mid-height boot, and two types of waterproofing or non-waterproof models.

 What We Don't